 Of course, when you’re converting from gas heating to an electric heat pump, you can’t simply compare the energy price per kWh.
 Typically, electricity costs around three times more per kilowatt-hour than natural gas, or twice as much as propane.
 However, a heat pump has an “efficiency” – or rather coefficient of performance (COP) of 3 to 4 – meaning it generates 3 to 4 times more heat than the energy in the electricity you use.
 It does not violate the conservation of energy.
 It’s because, when it’s cold out, it pumps heat from the outside to the inside (against the thermal gradient), which takes much less energy than if you simply used a conventional resistive electric heater.
 Since 3 to 4 is more than 2 to 3, a heat pump often comes out a bit cheaper in terms of energy costs.
 Or even better recently after the price rise in natural gas and propane as well as gasoline due to Russia’s attack on Ukraine and the sanctions on Russia.

 What is the chance that Americans will accept a change to SI units?
 Actually, the US government did decide the US should go metric back in the 1970s.
-And then most US car manufacturers switched from nuts and bolts measured in fractions of an inch to metric measurements and advertised engine sizes in liters rather than cubic inches, perhaps to help them in export markets.
+And then most US car manufacturers switched their standard nuts and bolts from fractions of an inch to metric units and advertised engine sizes in liters rather than cubic inches, perhaps to help them in export markets.
 Oddly, Boeing still uses US units where Airbus and all aircraft built outside the US naturally use metric units.
 In the 50 years since then, the US metrication appears to have stalled.
 With the current US culture wars, it doesn’t look likely to regain momentum any time soon.

 But believe it or not, even in Britain, where you might think Brexit was a national expression of xenophobia, gas utilities now report natural gas consumption in kilowatt-hours.
 My sister Emma Henrion lives in Oxford, England.
 Here’s part of her energy bill, which shows both electricity and gas usage in kilowatt-hours: